Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 There are three types of Components:
 - **Built-in** - Such components are already defined and available [here](https://github.com/kubeflow/pipelines/tree/master/components)
 - **Python** - Defined through Python functions and `@dsl.component` decorator
-- **Custom** - Such components are built on top of Python components and are designed to loosening the hard requirements of Python components.
+- **Custom/Containerized Python** - Such components are built on top of Python components and are designed to loosening the hard requirements of
+Python components.
 Thanks to custom components, Python components can rely on modules and imports outside the function.

 ### Python Components Limitations